-Fig 1D in the original manuscript shows the mean snow water equivalent simulated by ORCHIDEE offline.
+>Fig 1D shows the mean snow water equivalent simulated by ORCHIDEE offline.
 It is not used as a reference for validation, but for the factor analysis.
 In other words, it was simply used to separate less snowy area from more snowy area in the additional analysis after the fundamental validation.
 Independent data source is essentially needed for the validation, but we assumed it is not necessarily required in such a classification purpose.
-We have added the explanation in the revised manuscript (Line 314).
-We have also clarified the caption of Fig. 1, using symbols to distinguish the variables that are used for validation (+) and/or factor analysis (x).
+We will add the explanation in the revised manuscript.
+We will also clarify the caption of Fig. 1, using symbols to distinguish the variables that are used for validation (+) and/or factor analysis (x).